daoyuan14/2021-09-sushitrident/README.md

 # Contest Scope

 The focus for the contest is to try to find any errors in the logic of the Trident contract code that would enable an attacker to steal funds from any of the contracts, or do anything that is advantageous for an attacker at the expense of users.
-Wardens should assume that governance variables are set sensibly; However, if the wardens are able to find a way to change the value of a governance variable such that the users' funds could become susceptible to an attack as a result, this of course would be included in the scope of the contest.
+Wardens should assume that governance variables are set sensibly; However, if the wardens are able to find a way to change the value of a governance variable such that users' funds could become susceptible to an attack as a result, this of course would be included in the scope of the contest.
 Wardens should not include social engineering approaches in this contest.
 Should you have any questions or urgent findings, representatives from Sushi will be available in the Code Arena Discord during the contest period.

 A secondary, considerably smaller, gas optimization award pot is also available for wardens who minimize the cost in gwei for interacting with the Trident contracts in the scope of this contest.